-- Layering is key – While it might be tempting to jump right into the thick of it, you’ll often be left cold and miserable if you don’t dress accordingly.
+- Layering is essential – While jumping right into the thick of it might be tempting, you’ll often be left cold and miserable if you don’t dress accordingly.
 Take an ample supply of vests, winter socks, gloves, and jackets to brave the cold in style.

-If you’re planning on visiting Christmas tree farms in Ontario to add a bedazzled shrub to your accommodation, you’ll need to bring along an axe.
+If you plan on visiting Christmas tree farms in Ontario to add a bedazzled shrub to your accommodation, you’ll need to bring an axe.
 Many farms only have a limited supply for visitors to use.

 Final Thoughts on Christmas Getaways, Ontario

 Spending public holidays away from home is a great way to jazz up your momentous annual events.
 While it provides firework sensations, nothing quite lights the spark of good tidings like Christmas.

 Filled with feel-good vibes fit for a Christmas storybook, Ontario offers a wide array of winter dreamscape destinations.
 From the emerald-green sea of forests topped with dusted snow to iced-over lakes that sparkle in the sunlight, you’ll have a tough time prying yourself away from these places after the holidays.